MENTOR ME CAREERS

 Financial Modelling interview case study

 These are case study based questions which require you to solve the model and share the excel file back with the employer.
-Below is attached an excel template file which contains a small incomes statement which needs to be projected based on the data available.
+Attached below is an excel template file which contain a small incomes statement,

 Recommend courses, books, and online tutorials